-I am a freelance writer and editor based in London.
+I am a freelance writer based in London.

-A compulsive multitasker, I also cover tech, health, work, food and more – favourite deep-dives include this feature on micro-scheduling, this report into the animals being eaten into extinction and this piece asking how critics might kill (restaurants) with praise.
+A compulsive multitasker, I also cover tech, health, work, food and lifestyle, with deep-dives into micro-scheduling, the animals being eaten into extinction and the restaurants critics might kill with praise.

 I have an MA and MPhil in Art History and Philosophy from Aix-Marseille III University, and an MFA from the Slade School of Fine Art.